 Others have OCD that they might have been the victim of the above sexual misconduct.
 This is different from an actual victim.
 The OCD sufferer knows rationally they're not, but can't stop reviewing their life for horrifying violations.
 Even consenting adults worry whether one or the other feel coerced.

 People who worry they've done something illegal, such as rape, molestation, or child pornography will check TV and newspapers for reports of their imagined crime.
 Others worry they will become deviant in the future.

 Like other OCD that have interpersonal themes, the underlying issues in POCD or harm obsessions have nothing to do with sex or harm.
 Sufferers usually had bad role models of relationships characterized by a "control or be controlled" or "perpetrator or victim" nature.
 Indeed, POCD sufferers can sometimes feel like the perpetrator and other times feel like the victim.
 They see other people as more threatening or more vulnerable than they really are.
 Knowing only these extremes, they're just projecting their own vulnerability onto others as a defense mechanism, rather than feel vulnerable themselves.
 But it backfires because perceiving others as vulnerable victims makes them think they themselves are the perpetrators.
 Emotionally speaking, they are both.

 Email a question to Dr. Brodsky with complete confidentiality for a free consultation within 24 hours to see whether you're suffering with POCD.
 Only Dr. Brodsky himself will ever see your message or speak to you.
 If you feel ready to start, you can make an appointment online now or just call 212-726-2390.
-Virtual teletherapy and in-person sessions are available in Manhattan and northern New Jersey and teletherapy is available nationwide in 36 states for OCD from Las Vegas, Nevada to Milwaukee, Wisconsin.
+In-person appointments are available in Manhattan and northern New Jersey and teletherapy is available nationwide in 36 states for OCD from Las Vegas, Nevada to Milwaukee, Wisconsin.
 We're everywhere you are!